How to Use Claude AI with StreetSpring for Business Location Research

 Frequently Asked Questions

 Can Claude AI look up StreetSpring survivability scores directly?
-Not automatically.
-Run your address in StreetSpring first, then paste or upload the data into Claude.
+No. Claude has no live connection to StreetSpring.
+Run your address in StreetSpring first, then paste the data or upload the PDF report into Claude.

 What does Claude add that StreetSpring doesn't provide?
-StreetSpring provides empirical scores and factor breakdowns.
-Claude adds long-context reasoning, plain-language interpretation, multi-location trade-off analysis, and polished written outputs.
+StreetSpring provides the empirical score and factor breakdown.
+Claude adds long-context reasoning, plain-language interpretation, multi-location trade-off analysis, and polished written outputs (memos, negotiation drafts, due diligence checklists).

 Can I upload a StreetSpring PDF report directly to Claude?
 Yes.
-Claude supports PDF uploads at claude.ai.
-Upload the location report and use Prompt 4 to get a full analysis.
+Claude.ai supports PDF uploads natively.
+Click the paperclip icon, attach the report, then use Prompt 4 for full-report analysis.

 Is this workflow useful for commercial real estate agents?
-Yes, especially Prompt 6.
-It turns raw survivability data into a polished client advisory memo in minutes—maintaining data integrity while saving significant writing time.
+Yes — Prompt 6 is the highest-leverage use case.
+It turns raw survivability data into a polished client advisory memo in minutes.
+Tenant reps typically save 2-3 hours per client compared to writing from scratch.

 Related Resources